grplyler/rglayout/README.md

 ## Why?
 - Simple immediate mode flex layout library with minimal internal state
 - Ray's been looking for a good layout library for Raygui (potentially official integration)
+- Clay is nice, but more verbose, and less raylibby.
+I wanted something raylib native.
 - I wanted to build advanced faster that look good without manual positioning calculation and boilerplate
 - Originally written in Odin for my spectrum analyzer [spectro](https://github.com/grplyler/spectro)